Healthy Living - Vitamins - Minerals - Nutrition - Fitness - Diets - Healthy Eating

 Antioxidants

-Research and studies have shown that antioxidants can form a successful defence against free radicals.
+Research and studies have shown that antioxidants can form a successful defense against free radicals.
 Antioxidants are chemical substances that convert a free radical into a molecule by donating an electron to it thus making that molecule harmless.
 Antioxidants intercept free radicals to prevent them from damaging blood vessel membranes.
 This in turn helps the flow of blood to the heart and brain and can protect against cancer causing damage.
 Rich sources of antioxidant vitamins and minerals are fruits, vegetables and grains

 Carnosine